|The Shops and Establishments Puja

 language vernacular term is Diwali festival.

-also of joy to men, women and children, of
+of joy to men, women and children, of all

 because people buy things and give gifts

 cards are sold in large numbers because